 Knott's Berry Farm Word Descriptions

 Fun is always in season at Knott’s Berry Farm!
-With dozens of rides, shows and attractions in five themed areas, there is something for everyone at Knott’s.
+With dozens of rides, shows and attractions in four themed areas, there is something for everyone at Knott’s.
 Splash down the Timber Mountain Log Ride, featuring new scenes, thrills, and special effects.
 The new Boardwalk area offers three rides for the whole family and Xcelerator, which launches riders 82 miles per hour in less than three seconds!
 Stroll the streets of the Old West Ghost Town® where you’ll meet its many residents – but look out for bandits!
 Camp Snoopy, home of the PEANUTS gang, will round out your day with pint-sized adventures in a high sierra setting.

-With dozens of rides, shows and attractions in five themed areas, fun is always in season at Knott’s Berry Farm.
+With dozens of rides, shows and attractions in four themed areas, fun is always in season at Knott’s Berry Farm.
 Splash down the Timber Mountain Log Ride, and stroll through the Park’s Old West Ghost Town® or hang with the PEANUTS gang in Camp Snoopy, the land of high sierra fun!

 Knott's Soak City